Nonparametric adaptive estimation of order 1 Sobol indices in stochastic models, with an application to Epidemiology: A non-parametric estimator of the Sobol indices of order 1

-Notice that the estimations using Jansen estimators require $(p+1)n$ calls to $f$, which is in many real cases the most expensive numerically \\ We compute the non-parametric estimators of the $S_\ell$'s from samples of size $n$ and $(p+1)n$ to compare with the Jansen estimators obtained from the same number of simulations of the model.
-We used $n=10,000$ and to obtain Monte-Carlo approximations of the estimators' distributions, we performed 1,000 replications from which we estimate the bias and MSE for each estimator.
-For the Nadaraya-Watson estimator, we choose a window of $h=0.1$.
-For the wavelet estimator, we use the Daubechies 4 wavelet basis when implementing the wavelet estimator.\\
+\end{itemize} Notice that the estimations using Jansen estimators require $(p+1)n$ calls to $f$, which is in many real cases the most expensive numerically.
+To enable comparisons, we compute the non-parametric estimators of the $S_{\ell }$'s from samples of size $(p+1)n$.
+We used $n=10{,}000$.
+To obtain Monte-Carlo approximations of the estimators' distributions, we performed 1,000 replications from which we estimate the bias and MSE for each estimator.
+For the wavelet (resp.
+Nadaraya-Watson) estimator, we choose the constant $K$ (resp. window $h$) by a leave-one-out cross validation procedure \cite[Section 1.4]{tsybakov_livre}.
+For the wavelet estimator, we use the Daubechies 4 wavelet basis when implementing the wavelet estimator.